marko-js-samples/marko-color-picker/README.md

     color-picker.style.css
 ```

-Creating nested component directories is not required. **We recommend** isolating
+Creating nested component directories is not required*, but we* recommend
-most components in their own directories.
-Many components will contain additional
+isolating most components in their own directories.
+Many components will contain
-files and tests that live alongside the component.
-Too many components living
+additional files and tests that live alongside the component.
+Too many components
-in a single directory will become very untidy and difficult to manage.
+living in a single directory will become very untidy and difficult to manage.

 Let's begin by adding some initial component code to the `color-picker`.